Your University OneDrive

 Research storage

-Up to 1TB of space is made available for every member of academic staff, with up to 1TB for the second and each subsequent active, funded research project.
-A principal investigator (PI) or supervisor can request this storage by contacting their IT supporter.
-Typically, this space appears as part of the X: drive, and is intended only for research data.
+Up to 1TB of space is available for academic staff, with up to 1TB for the second and each subsequent active, funded research project.
+A principal investigator (PI) or supervisor can request this storage via the Self-service Portal.
 It should not be used for personal data or backups.

-Research data should be stored in line with the University research data guidelines.
-These advise the use of the X: and H: drive for security reasons.
+Research data should be stored per the University research data guidelines.
 You can contact IT support to discuss bespoke storage support for large or unusual research project data needs.

 Access options